 If you are still hanging on to home videos you or your family made in the 1980s and 1990s, chances are they are VHS video cassette tapes, the most prolific format from the camcorder era.
 The videotapes measure one inch thick, seven inches wide, and four inches tall (the size of a stapler or a small book).
 Remember renting movies from video stores?
 Those were VHS tapes.

 After a brief battle with Betamax for home recording and viewing supremacy in the late 1970s and early 1980s, the VHS (Video Home System) videocassette tape became the premier home video recording and viewing format through the end of the 20th century.
 The novelty and affordability of capturing memories on hand-held camcorders and watching them back on VCRs led to practically every home in America slowly amassing stacks and stacks (and stacks) of VHS tapes.

-Our VHS to DVD transfer service prides itself on handling your precious memories easily and efficiently, and we stay in touch with you throughout the whole process.
-Thousands of VHS tapes are safely digitized and converted to DVD in our studio by our technicians every day.
+Our VHS to thumb drive, digital delivery through Legacybox Cloud™ or DVD transfer service prides itself on handling your precious memories easily and efficiently, and we stay in touch with you throughout the whole process.
+Thousands of VHS tapes are safely digitized and converted to Digital in our studio by our technicians every day.
 We start by sending you a crushproof Legacybox with pre-paid Fedex shipping and tracking (both ways).
-After everything is transferred both to DVDs and digital files for your computer, we return all of your original tapes.
+After everything is transferred to thumb drive, digital delivery through Legacybox Cloud™ or DVD, we return all of your original tapes.
 Your family is going to scream and jump up and down.
 Are you ready to be a hero by giving them the best gift ever?